 Here's some information about my education:

-I'm enrolled in an Applied Positive Psychology Coaching Program which is certified by the International Coaching Federation (ICF) so I'm constantly learning and practicing in order to provide you with the best support.
+- Certificate in Applied Positive Psychology Coaching - The program is certified by the International Coaching Federation (ICF)

 I also spent a few years as a research assistant in an Industrial Organizational Psychology lab so I got really good at finding errors in data and documents!
 You can bet I won't let the tiniest mistakes get by me!